Generic Name: nelfinavir (nel FIN a veer)

 What is nelfinavir?

-Nelfinavir is an antiviral medication that prevents human immunodeficiency virus (HIV) cells from multiplying in your body.
+Nelfinavir is an antiviral medicine that prevents human immunodeficiency virus (HIV) from multiplying in your body.

 Nelfinavir may also be used for purposes not listed in this medication guide.